FLAG3D: A 3D Fitness Activity Dataset with Language Instruction: Experiments

 FLAG3D contains both RGB videos and 3D skeleton sequences, maintaining abundant resources for 2D and 3D skeleton-based action recognition.
 Moreover, FLAG3D also provides videos from different domains, allowing us to evaluate different models’ generalized abilities.
 We first report human action recognition accuracy with the 3D skeleton data captured from the MoCap system.
 Then we use the 2D skeleton data extracted from both rendered and real-world videos to test the transferable ability of the models.

 \textbf{Experiment Setup.} For the in-domain evaluation, we use the 5040 skeleton sequences of 7 subjects for training, while the other 2160 skeleton sequences of 3 subjects for testing.
 For the cross-domain evaluation, we follow \cite{duan2022revisiting} to use the Top-Down approach for 2D pose extraction in both rendered and real-world videos.
-For data selection, we select the rendered videos from font and side view in one scene (7200 $\times$ 3) for training samples and take all 7200 real-world videos for testing.
+For data selection, we select the rendered videos from the front and side view in one scene (7200 $\times$ 3) for training samples and take all 7200 real-world videos for testing.
 We evaluate five state-of-the-art methods as ST-GCN\cite{yan2018spatial}, 2s-AGCN\cite{shi2019two}, MS-G3D\cite{liu2020disentangling}, CTR-GCN\cite{chen2021channel} and PoseC3D\cite{duan2022revisiting}.
 We exclude PoseC3D from in-domain experiments since it only supports 2D keypoint input.
 Table \ref{tab:action} presents the compared results.
+We also test our model using the Mindspore \cite{MindSpore}.